Kiryat Shmona: Security Incidents

+During Hezbollah's wars on Israel

-During the 2006 Lebanon War, the city was again the target of Hezbollah Katyusha rocket attacks.
+During the 2006 Lebanon War, the city was again the target of Katyusha rocket attacks.
 Most of the city's residents left the area during the war, and the 5,000 who remained stayed in bomb shelters, turning the city into a ghost town.
 During the war, a total of 1,012 Katyusha rockets hit Kiryat Shmona.

+In the beginning of the Gaza war in October 2023, the city was evacuated due to attacks by Hezbollah and Palestinian factions from Southern Lebanon.
+During the war, there were 129 siren alerts throughout the city: 13 in the first month of the war, 15 in the second month, and 18 in the third month.

+The city was significantly damaged due to Hezbollah missile attacks, with the attacks causing damage to infrastructure and fires that have decimated the nearby area.
+Nearly all of Kiryat Shmona's inhabitants were evacuated to other areas of Israel as part of the conflict, with about 2,000 residents remaining in the city as of July 2024.
+Hezbollah attacks damaged 383 buildings and killed two people.
+In the aftermath of the Israeli invasion of Lebanon and subsequent ceasefire, residents began to return.
+However, as of late February, 2025, an estimated 80% of residents remained scattered across the country.

 Geography

-Kiryat Shmona is located in the Finger of the Galilee next to Hula Valley, about 5 km south and 2 km east of the Israel–Lebanon border.
+Kiryat Shmona is located in the Galilee panhandle next to Hula Valley, about 5 km south and 2 km east of the Israel–Lebanon border.
 Its elevation is about 150 m above sea level.

 The city is located above the Dead Sea Transform fault, and as a result, is one of the cities in Israel most at risk to earthquakes (along with Safed, Beit She'an, Tiberias, and Eilat).

+Climate

+Kiryat Shmona has a mediterranean climate (Köppen: Csa) with hot, dry summers and mildly cool and rainy winters.

 Demographics

-According to CBS, in 2001 the ethnic makeup of the city was 97.9% Jewish and other non-Arabs, without a significant Arab population.
+According to Israel Central Bureau of Statistics (CBS), in 2001 the ethnic makeup of the city was 97.9% Jewish and other non-Arabs, without a significant Arab population.
 In 2001 there were 121 immigrants.
 The Jewish population of the town is largely of Sephardi and Mizrahi heritage, and many are industrial workers employed in local small industry and in neighboring kibbutzim.
+In 2022, 92.3 of the population was Jewish and 7.7% was counted as other.

 According to CBS, in 2001 there were 10,800 males and 10,700 females.
 The population of the city was spread out, with 33.5% 19 years of age or younger, 19.8% between 20 and 29, 19.3% between 30 and 44, 15.3% from 45 to 59, 3.5% from 60 to 64, and 8.5% 65 years of age or older.
 The population growth rate in 2001 was 1.8%.